-Maintaining your supply chain’s health and continuity is a full-time job, making it difficult to balance the ongoing requisites of comprehensive cybersecurity.
-Partnering with a security vendor can provide added peace of mind by singularly focusing on all your needs as they pertain to data protection, recovery, and supply chain optimization.
+Maintaining your supply chain’s health and continuity is a full-time job, making it challenging to balance the ongoing requisites of comprehensive cybersecurity.
+Partnering with a security vendor can provide added peace of mind by singularly focusing on your data protection, recovery, and supply chain optimization needs.
 Please do your research by reading customer reviews online on IT support message boards.
 You should also check out their website to see their service offerings, such as risk assessments, vulnerability management, and incident response.

 Maintain a close watch on component parts

 Counterfeit components and parts can be the catalyst bad actors need to cause chaos in your supply chain.
 Ensure that all purchases are tightly controlled and that you stay on the grid when you buy them.
 In other words, it’s far better to buy from approved parts vendors with higher prices than a no-name company selling for less.
-Imported parts should be thoroughly inspected before installation.
+Operations should thoroughly inspect imported parts before installation.

 Maintain a policy of zero tolerance

 The game of baseball has three strikes, and you’re out.
 When it comes to vendor products, it’s best to cut ties after one swing and a miss.
 In other words, if upon inspection you discover that components are counterfeit or don’t align with expectations, it’s best to move on to another more reliable supplier.

 Get into the habit of stress testing your systems and the potential for network vulnerabilities to stay protected.
 Perform routine assessments at a frequency based upon your loss exposure.
 The likely frequency is twice a year but fewer than once annually.
 According to a study conducted by Deloitte, 42% of business owner respondents said their company received a cyber risk assessment within the past six months.
 Nearly 1 in 5 said the last time was a year or two ago.